magic/test/README.md

 * test/beforeAll.mjs gets loaded separately if it exists and executed before all tests
 * test/afterAll.mjs gets loaded separately if it exists and executed after all tests
-* if the function exported from test/beforeAll.mjs returns another function, this function will also be executed after all tests
+* if the function exported from test/beforeAll.mjs returns another function, this returned function will also be executed after all tests
 * export hyperapp beta 18

 #### 0.1.10
-* node 12.4.0 does not use --experimental-json-modules flag. removed it in 12.4+.
+node 12.4.0 does not use --experimental-json-modules flag. removed it in 12.4+.

 #### 0.1.11
 * update prettier, coveralls
 * add and export @magic/css to test css validity

 #### 0.1.12
-* update dependencies
+update dependencies

 #### 0.1.13
-* windows support is back
+windows support is back

 #### 0.1.14
-* windows support now supports index.mjs files that provide test structure
+windows support now supports index.mjs files that provide test structure

 #### 0.1.15
-* update dependencies
+update dependencies

 #### 0.1.16
-* update @magic/cli for node 13 support.
+update @magic/cli for node 13 support.

 #### 0.1.17
-* add node 13 json support for coverage reports.
+add node 13 json support for coverage reports.

 #### 0.1.18
 * update dependencies
 * require node 12.13.0

 #### 0.1.19
-* update dependencies
+update dependencies

 #### 0.1.20
-* update broken dependencies
+update broken dependencies

 #### 0.1.21
-* update @magic/cli to allow default args
+update @magic/cli to allow default args

 #### 0.1.22
-* update dependencies
+update dependencies

 #### 0.1.23
-* update @magic dependencies to use npm packages instead of github
+update @magic dependencies to use npm packages instead of github

 #### 0.1.24
 * update @magic/css
 * update c8